hubotio/hubot/docs/scripting.md

 ## Random

 A common pattern is to hear or respond to commands, and send with a random funny image or line of text from an array of possibilities.
-It's annoying to do this in javascript and coffeescript out of the box, so Hubot includes a convenience method:
+It's annoying to do this in JavaScript and CoffeeScript out of the box, so Hubot includes a convenience method:

 ```coffeescript
 lulz = ['lol', 'rofl', 'lmao']